-ORGANIZATIONAL ENTITIES WITH A SMART WORKING POLICY IN PLACE
+ORGANIZATIONAL ENTITIES WITH A SMART WORKING POLICY IN PLACE40

-+17 p.p.
+100% +17 p.p.
+TARGET (100% by 2021) ACHIEVED

 We relied on this way of working also to safeguard the health and safety of our people during the emergency context linked to the Covid-19 pandemic.
 2021 Generali Global Engagement Survey has confirmed positive answers with reference to remote working (45% of respondents think that the team performance has increased while working remotely and 46% believes it stayed stable) and hybrid working model (9 out of 10 respondents feel ready to work in a hybrid work setting).